crsl4/phylogenetics-class/lecture-notes/lecture5-4.md

 At the end of today's session, you
 - will learn to use different software options: MAFFT and MUSCLE

-{: .note }
+{: .important-title }
+> Pre-class work
+>
-Pre-class work: Read the paper corresponding to your canvas group: [MUSCLE](https://academic.oup.com/nar/article/32/5/1792/2380623), [MAFFT](https://academic.oup.com/nar/article/30/14/3059/2904316)
+> Read the paper corresponding to your canvas group: [MUSCLE](https://academic.oup.com/nar/article/32/5/1792/2380623), [MAFFT](https://academic.oup.com/nar/article/30/14/3059/2904316)

-{: .highlight }
+{: .new-title }
+> Stop and check
+>
-First, let's take a look at data from last year's projects [here](https://github.com/crsl4/phylogenetics-class/blob/master/exercises/data-examples.md).
+> First, let's take a look at data from last year's projects [here](https://github.com/crsl4/phylogenetics-class/blob/master/exercises/data-examples.md).

 ## Iterative refinement: MUSCLE and MAFFT